 When a loved one is diagnosed with cancer it’s hard to know what to do or say.
-We worry that if we say the wrong thing we might upset our loved ones and if we do the wrong thing it might make them worse.
+We worry that if we say the wrong thing, we might upset our loved ones and if we do the wrong thing it might somehow make them worse.

-CancerPal is here to help by providing practical tips & advice as well as thoughtful gifts to support and comfort your loved one.
+CancerPal is here to help by sharing information, advice & practical tips to support and comfort your loved one.
 But we also link that advice to an online shop to make it easy to find all of the products that have been recommended to help ease the nasty side effects of cancer treatments.

 There such a lot of cancer related information available, but much of it focuses on the clinical or medical side of things.
 CancerPal provides practical advice on how to deal with the symptoms and side effects of cancer treatment from those who have been affected by cancer.

-"Doctors tell you what is going to happen with your treatment - other patients tell you how to cope it"
+"Doctors tell you what is going to happen with your treatment - but other patients tell you how to cope with it"